 The Bloomberg School of Public Health receives over 20 inquiries each month from professionals interested in seeking master's level training in international health.
-These people inquire about online training of specific skill sets, and programs that can be done part-time while working all across the globe.
+These inquiries range from online training of specific skill sets, to programs that can be done part-time while working all across the globe.